lindsera1/GoingViral/README.md

 Random Forest seemed to be our best choice because we didn't have neough variables for deep learning, and we did have a relatively smaller sample size.

-+How we have trained the model: We've combined data from 2016 to 2018 in order to see
++ How we have trained the model: We've combined data from 2016 to 2018 in order to set our model up to predict 2019 data, and compare the 2019 predictions against the 2019 true values.

++ Describe current accuracy scores: As of now, we have an accuracy score of .45 RMSE, which is satisfactory.
+Currently we are tweaking some parameters, such as sample size, and n-estimators on a newer model to see if we get better performance.